Intro to Web Design

 You’ll begin by learning some basic Hypertext Markup Language (HTML) and Cascading Style Sheets (CSS) – the two essential languages of the web.
 Through labs and assignments, you’ll build a variety of elements and page structures, then you’ll put it all together by creating a small website.

-Since most organizations today use a Content Management System (CMS) to maintain their websites, you’ll also learn the most popular CMS, WordPress, which powers 35% of all sites on the planet.
+Since most organizations today use a Content Management System (CMS) to maintain their websites, you’ll also learn the most popular CMS, WordPress, which powers more than 43% of all sites on the planet.

 Using WordPress, you’ll build a number of local sites based on themes, both basic and premium.
-Then, you’ll be given a live site that you’ll use to build your final project.
-This will be your creation in WordPress – you’ll use a page builder along with your CSS knowledge to design a professional-looking, multi-page website.
-At the end of the program, you’ll present your live WordPress site plus the one-page site that you coded earlier in HTML and CSS.
+Then, you’ll use a page builder to design a professional-looking, multi-page website.

 1. LEARN THE BASICS